 Doppler ultrasonography shows the direction and velocity of blood flow and thus can detect turbulent flow due to narrowing or blockage of blood vessels.

-Color Doppler ultrasonography shows the different rates of blood flow in different colors.
+Color Doppler ultrasonography shows the different directions of blood flow in different colors.

 Doppler ultrasonography and color Doppler ultrasonography are commonly used to help diagnose disorders affecting the heart and the arteries and veins in the trunk, legs, and arms.
 Because these procedures can show the direction and rate of blood flow in the chambers and blood vessels of the heart, they enable doctors to evaluate the structure and function of these parts.
 For example, doctors can determine if the heart valves open and close properly, if and how much they leak when closed, and if blood flows normally.
 Abnormal connections between an artery and a vein or between heart chambers can also be detected.